 David is a veterinary surgeon and Reader in Animal Welfare at the University of Bristol Veterinary School.
 He is a member of the Farm Animal Welfare Committee (formerly Council).
 He has research interests in welfare assessment, intervention strategies to improve welfare and animal welfare education.
 David has had a longrunning interest in organic livestock that started with an undergraduate project that evaluated a herbal wormer.
 He has a long-standing relationship with the Soil Association including a period on the standards committee (1997-99), supervising a veterinary resident working with Soil Associaton Certification (2005-08), and now as project co-ordinator of a joint project, AssureWel.
 This project, which is also a collaboration with RSPCA, aims to embed welfare outcomes into the assurance process.
 He believes that the veterinary profession should advocate organic principles to all their clients and has endeavoured to increase organic-related teaching in the veterinary course at Bristol.
 David also has a wider interest in food sustainability issues and is a member of the Food Ethics Council.

 Orna joined the Soil Association in 1990, and became more involved when she bought a small organic farm in 2001.
 Having had a 20 year career in business consulting, she started advising Council members on how to deal more effectively with the business community, and was co-opted to Council in 2002.
 In 2004, she became vice chair; she also served as chair of Soil Association Certification Limited in 2005 and 2006.
-She is a non-executive director of a number of public and private companies and is the current chair of the Council (2007).
+She is a non-executive director of a number of public and private companies and was the chair of the Council 2007-2013.

-Dennis Overton (Vice Chair)
+Dennis Overton (Chair)